poems4u/poems4u/content/poems/Makingasandwhich.md

 In begging to end in circles again? <br>

 Whenceforth you came indeed there you shall go; <br>
-Wherefrom the soul us made we cannot know. <br>
+Wherefrom the soul is made we cannot know. <br>

 And what would become of the Holy Saw? <br>
 That is, what was once seen, now not at all, <br>